danascheider/skyrim_inventory_management/docs/master-lists.md

 ## MasterListable

 The `MasterListable` module provides master list functionality to a list model.
-It adds the following out of the box.

 ### Associations